Genoa bridge: Hopes for new Italy as disaster trial opens

 Most of them are accused of knowing the bridge could collapse but failing to act and all the defendants deny the charges against them.
 The charges range from multiple manslaughter to wilfully removing safety features in the workplace and harming transport safety.

+A girl whose car was hit by chunks of concrete told me it had come down like sand.
+Cars fell from the bridge while a truck underneath it was destroyed - its driver escaping with his face covered in blood.

+A shiny new bridge was built in record time.
+But Genoa and its people are still angry and grieving and watching this trial very closely.

-Outside the court, survivor Gianluca Ardini said he felt compelled to come to the trial to be close to the victims' families.
+Outside the court on Thursday, survivor Gianluca Ardini said he felt compelled to come to the trial to be close to the victims' families.
 He was left stranded for hours in his van 20m above the ground before he was rescued with severe injuries.
 His colleague was killed.

 "What happened is a disgrace - the leaders of Aspi knew how badly that damned bridge had been looked after, but they didn't intervene so they could make more money."